 Retirement is, in fact, just another chapter in the great book that is you, or in this case … me! (write your own blog)

-Soon I’ll be joining that great tide of silver haired creepers we call the baby boomers.
+Soon I’ll be joining that great tide of silver-haired creepers we call the baby boomers.
 Shuffling along into obscurity, I’ll think back on the great music of the old days and pontificate to anyone who will listen about “those darn young folks.”
-I’ll whine that today’s generation are so inferior to “our” generation.
+I’ll whine that today’s generation is so inferior to “our” generation.

 The government reports that 4 million people are retiring each year.
 This is over 10,000 each day.
 WOW!

 The average Social Security benefit check is $1,298.00 a month. (average for 43 million retirees)

 Eventually, if I’m lucky, I’ll be sitting on my porch watching the cars go by and wishing I had the energy to chase one— pretty much like an old dog. (this one’s getting close)

 But I’m just starting my adventure into obsolescence.
 I’m still at the point of where I spend a little time every day adding up the pennies and the potential retirement monies.
 It’s funny really.
 I keep thinking that it’s going to add up differently today. . . . but it doesn’t! (darn public school math)

 Me too.
 But I’m beginning to see reality.
 Even if I don’t have enough to do the great things I want to do in retirement, I have to get on with it.
 Along with limited funds, I’m getting more concerned about having limited time.
 That’s the real kick in the butt!